 Students must meet with an adviser in the Office of International Education to determine eligibility.

 Curricular Practical Training is an employment benefit authorized by USCIS for eligible F-1 students, allowing them to accept employment in connection with their major field of study and concurrently with enrollment in their degree program.
-The training is usually done through the Cooperative Education Program.
+The training is usually done through the Career Development Center.
 These are academic programs designed to provide students with the opportunity to supplement their course work with practical application in the field of study.
 They are not employment programs, but an academic experience.
 Authorization is given by a designated school official (DSO) through the Office of International Education on a semester by semester basis.
 The student may not begin employment until this authorization has been entered on their I-20.
 There is no filing fee.
 However, the student must enroll in and pay for the corresponding class.
 Please note that students who have completed all program requirements are not eligible for CPT.